-Yet the commonality of our mortality has never been a sufficient reason for humans to grant the same fundamental rights to everyone.
-Throughout history, minorities and marginalized groups have been targeted because they didn’t meet the criteria of those in power.
-They were bullied, villified, banished, tortured, and killed because of their sex, skin color, religion, class, or political affiliation.
+Yet, the commonality of our mortality has never been a sufficient reason for humans to grant the same fundamental rights to everyone.
+Throughout history, marginalized groups have been targeted by those in power.
+They were vilified, banished, tortured, and killed because of their sex, skin color, religion, class, or political affiliation.

-For economic, religious, or ethnic reasons, those in power permitted episodes of slavery, genocide, forced conversion, and mass expulsion.
-We tend to remember the events that are most publicized, and those with associated graphic images, like the apartheid movement, the Holocaust, and more recent genocides inflicted on people of certain races, genders, and faiths.
+These perceived differences caused those in power to permit slavery, genocide, forced conversion, and mass expulsion.
+We tend to remember the events that are most publicized, and those with associated graphic images, like the apartheid movement, the Holocaust, and recent genocides inflicted on people of certain races, genders, and faiths.